sassoftware/sas-studio-custom-steps/HTTP Request/extras/CallInternalViyaAPI/README.md

 	>			```
 	> * Go to tab ***Output Options***.
 	>	* Under ***Output Body - Output Table***<br>
- 	> 		* Use the below mapping in field *Field Mapping* to copy the global variable 'id' from the URL JSON result to the output table column 'globalVariableId'.
+ 	> 		* Use the below mapping in field *Field Mapping* to copy the global variable 'id' from the URL JSON result structure to the output table column 'globalVariableId'.
 	>			```
 	>			items/0/id | globalVariableId
 	>			```